We work hard to embed sustainability in our business, for example we:

 We support the following organisations through paid membership, donations or volunteering:

 Gift to Nature – responsible for a variety of conservation sites on the Isle of Wight, caring for the Island’s wildlife and encouraging everyone to get out and explore our countryside.
 We have a collection of fantastic Gift to Nature sponsored material in our cottages so please buy and donate generously.

 The Isle of Wight Natural History & Archaeological Society – promotes the study of natural history & archaeology, conservation of the flora & fauna of the Isle of Wight and preservation of all objects of special archaeological and geological interest.

 Freshwater Independent Lifeboat – operates 2 boats 24/7 in an area up to 30 miles off the coast of the Isle of Wight from Hurst Point to St Catherine’s point.
 We are a lifetime member and make regular donations.

 Hampshire & Isle of Wight Wildlife Trust – protects the wildlife and wild places of Hampshire, the Isle of Wight and our local seas.

 Isle of Wight Ornithological Group – bird surveys on the Isle of Wight & field trips

 National Trust Isle of Wight – Teresa volunteers with the central National Trust Isle of Wight team supporting all 200+ volunteers across the island and also volunteers at Newtown National Nature Reserve.

 You can play your part too, why not shop locally?
-We have a well-stocked Brighstone Village shop who supply the welcome hampers for our Brighstone, Shorwell & Billingham holiday cottages and the Freshwater Co-op is the flagship for local island produce.
+We have a well-stocked Brighstone Village shop who supply the welcome hampers for our Brighstone, Shorwell & Billingham holiday cottages.
+We also recommend the Freshwater Co-op which is the flagship for local island produce and provides the contents for our Yarmouth holiday cottages.
 We provide Fair Trade tea, coffee & sugar in the cottage.